silasmariusz/atmospheric-weather-card/README.md

 | `sun_moon_y_position` | `number` | `100` | Vertical distance from the top. |

 > [!TIP]
-> In standalone mode, the temperature and location text automatically move to the opposite side of the sun/moon.
+> In standalone mode, the text automatically moves to the opposite side of the sun/moon.

 ### Custom Image